 Peel and devein the shrimp:

-- Remove the swimmers and shell, leaving the last segment of the shell and tail intact.
+- Remove the legs and outer shell with your clean hands, leaving the last segment of the shell and tail intact.

-- Run a sharp knife lightly along the length of the top of the shrimp, from tail to — well — I mean the head’s not there, but until you run out of shrimp.
+- Run a sharp knife lightly, about ¼” deep, along the length of the top of the shrimp.

-- Gently pull apart the shallow cut and remove the “vein”.
-(This is the shrimp’s digestive tract and you can eat it if you want, but I like to remove it for aesthetic reasons).
+- Gently pull apart the shallow cut and remove the “vein.”
+(This is the shrimp’s digestive tract; you can eat it if you want, but I like to remove it for aesthetic reasons).

 - Continue in this manner until you’ve peeled and deveined all the shrimp.

-- Grill the Old Bay shrimp until the shellfish is pink and opaque, but not so much that it dries out.
+The shellfish should be pink and opaque but not so much that it dries out.
 You want it to stay moist.